qwertychouskie/TestOut-issues/Network Pro.md

 ## Chapter 7

-- 7.1.2: "Routing is the process of moving packet" -> packets
+- 7.1.2: "Routing is the process of moving packet" -> packets, also in Method: Static, "until they manually removed" -> "until they are manually removed".